 If you’re not sure about which blog post to edit then you can randomly select a blog post based on its past performance.
 For example, if one of your blog post was performing well (in terms of page views or comments or social sharing) in the past when it was first published and later lost all its rankings (say after 2 years) then you can select that post.

 And feel free to republish the updated blog post by changing its date so that it appears as a new one on your blog’s homepage and search engines will treat it as “fresh content”.
 But if your URL structure has dates in it then changing date is not advised as it creates errors and you may lose its PageRank.
-Also, you can mention the originally published date of that blog post at the top/bottom of the page.
+Also, you can mention the originally published date of that blog post at the top/bottom of the page (like I do).

 The above content strategy is applicable to almost any blog out there.
-Just do a comprehensive keyword research (especially if it’s a niche blog) so that you’ll know what people want and will then easily get content ideas.
+Just do a comprehensive keyword research (especially if it’s a niche blog) so that you will know what people want and you will then get content ideas so easily.

 It works the best when you own a single author blog no matter if it’s a niche blog or a diversified blog.
 If it’s a multi-author blog then this strategy will cost you more since you’re paying per post to your authors.
 So they may charge additional fee for all editing and updation.